Birds of Sarawak

 The Birds of Sarawak Facebook Group is open to anyone to join, and you can learn a little more about the birds found around this massive Malaysian state on the island of Borneo.

-However, you are reminded that this is a bird photo and video group and is strictly limited to that only.
+However, you are reminded that this is a bird photo and video group, and it is strictly limited to that purpose only.
 If you fail to follow the rules provided, you will be removed and banned from that bird group.

 Hi